Azure/azure-functions-durable-powershell/README.md

 # Durable Functions for PowerShell

 This repo hosts the standalone Durable Functions SDK for PowerShell.
-Compared, to the Durable Functions SDK that comes built-in to the Azure Functions PowerShell worker, this standalone SDK contains performance enhancements, more features, and key bug fixes that would have required a breaking release.
+Compared to the Durable Functions SDK that comes built-in with the Azure Functions PowerShell worker, this standalone SDK contains performance enhancements, more features, and key bug fixes that would have required a breaking release.
 For more information on this release, please see [this article](TODO).

 > The standalone Durable Functions SDK implementation is currently in **preview**.
 For production workloads, we recommend continuing to use the built-in Durable Functions SDK.